copper-project/copper-rs/README.md

 * Reliable: Copper leverages Rust's ownership, type system, and concurrency model to minimize bugs and ensure thread safety.

-* Product Oriented: Copper trying hard to avoid late infra related integration issues by generating a very predictable runtime.
+* Product Oriented: Copper aims to avoid late-stage infra integration issues by generating a very predictable runtime.

 > [!NOTE]
 > Copper is still in **early development**, and the API is subject to change.
 We are looking for contributors to help us build the best robotics framework possible.
 If you are interested, please join us on [Gitter](https://gitter.im/copper-project/copper-rs) or open an issue.